mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 And one more system: that is total personality.

 Total personality is the exact center of your living, the core of your living.
 Without total personality, you cannot get circumstances, or sensory world, or movement system – nothing.

 There is [Katagiri](glossary#katagiri); that core of Katagiri is really supported by total personality.
 Total personality is the character created by Katagiri in the past, in the present, in the future.
 My parents, my grandparents, and my ancestors; that is total personality.

 *My* personality is something *I* can create, after my birth.
 So that is kind of [like] ‘character’.
 If you say ‘personality,’ psychologically speaking this is a little bit broad.
-So my personality is something I can create after my birth; but there is another personality I can create.
+So my personality is something I can create after my birth, but there is another personality I can create.
 I have carried [that] personality from before my birth; this is maybe my parents, and also maybe [what] I have carried from my parents, from my grandparents, from my grand-grandparents, and ancestors.
 So that is total personality, the *whole* personality.

 ##### 23:23